LDSSA/heroku-model-deploy/README.md

 set git remote heroku to https://git.heroku.com/heroku-model-deploy.git
 ```

-At this point, we'll need to do something a bit extra in order to be able to use
-our virtual environment, by specifying and configuring a heroku buildpack:
+At this point, we'll need to do something a bit extra, in order to sort out our python dependencies in heroku, by specifying and configuring a heroku buildpack:

 ```sh
 ~ > heroku stack:set container